TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Readme.md

 -	There are 176 public benchmark designs provided (downloadable from https://www.kaggle.com/datasets/ismailbustany/mlcad2023-fpga-macroplacement-contest/settings?resource=download/)
 - There are 60 hidden benchmark designs that will be shared after the conclusion of the contest.
 - For each design in the benchmark suite (public or hidden), the macro placers will be ranked based on the contest evaluation metric.
 The final rank for a placer will be the sum of the individual ranks on all the circuits.
 The macro placer with the smallest total rank wins the contest.
-- The macro placement runtime must 10 minutes or less
+- The macro placement runtime must be 10 minutes or less
 - The macro placement must be legal.
 That is, macros must be placed on their respective legal sites.
 - The placement must be routed by the Vivado© router.
 The router must complete the job within 5 hours.
 The routing is considered failed if the router takes more than 5 hours to finish.
 - Score = Routed-WL * (1 + Runtime_Factor)